 Security and Power BI administrators can use Microsoft Defender for Cloud Apps to monitor user access and activity, perform real-time risk analysis, and set label-specific controls.
 For example, organizations can use Microsoft Defender for Cloud Apps to configure a policy that prevents users from downloading sensitive data from Power BI to unmanaged devices.

 Open a dashboard in the Power BI service and select a tile with a visual.

 From the upper right corner of the tile, open the More options (...) dropdown and select Export to .csv.

-If the tile was pinned from a report with a sensitivity label, you'll see this warning.
+If the tile was pinned from a report with a sensitivity label, you see this warning.
 Consider the sensitivity of your content before deciding whether to export or not.
 To export data with a sensitivity label, open the report page that contains the original visual and export the data from there instead.

 Power BI exports the data to a .csv file.
-If you've filtered the visualization, then the .csv export will be filtered as well.
-Your browser will prompt you to save or open the file.
+If you filtered the visualization, then the .csv export is filtered as well.
+Your browser prompts you to save or open the file.
 By default, your export is saved to your local Downloads folder.